Boat Safe is a community supported site. We may earn commission from links on this page, but we have confidence in all recommended products.

 But perhaps the best part of the Hunter 15 is that it is a very affordable boat.
 Although sailboats don’t come cheap, you don’t have to break the bank to own one of the beauties.

 Prices for a new one range from around $10k, and you can find used ones for less.
-Go here for listings of Hunter 15 and other equally excellent models of the Hunter sailboat.
+Check out the listings of Hunter 15 and other equally excellent models of the Hunter sailboat.

 Ready for some painless daysailing?
 Renowned designer, Chuck Paine, has something classy and beautiful for you.
 The Paine 14 (obviously named after the designer) is a trailerable sailboat with exceptional performance and purposely styled after the traditional Herresholf 12 1/2 boat, except for its size.
 Paine 14 is a lot smaller in all aspects, which accounts for its considerable lightness.